Brazil's Neves closing campaign cash gap thanks to banks and ethanol

 Even as Neves trailed Rousseff in fundraising among Brazil’s biggest corporations, he has garnered more than twice as much in contributions from individual donors, due in part to his ample support among wealthier Brazilians.

-For example, Eugenio Pacelli Mattar and Jose Salim Mattar Junior, who founded car rental agency Localiza SA (RENT3.SA), each donated 1 million reais to Neves’ party in August.
+For example, Eugenio Pacelli Mattar and Jose Salim Mattar Junior, who founded car rental agency Localiza SA, each donated 1 million reais to Neves’ party in August.
 The brothers are prominent businessmen from the state of Minas Gerais, where Neves served two terms as governor.

 The largest private donation to Rousseff’s campaign was 500,000 reais from Erai Maggi Scheffer, one of Brazil’s biggest soy farmers, whose billionaire cousin, Senator Blairo Borges Maggi, is part of the president’s coalition in Congress.